ethereum-optimism/asterisc/docs/running-fpvm.md

     --l1.trustrpc=true \
     --server
 ```
-### Breaking Down the Command
+### Step 3.1: Breaking Down the Command
 - `./bin/asterisc run`: Executes the FPVM with the prestate.
 - The arguments after `--` are passed to the server part of op-program.
 - `./bin/op-program` runs the op-program.
   - The `--server` flag runs op-program in server mode, providing pre-images.
+When you run op-program in a server mode, you don't need to have preimages fetched in step 1.3.

-## Validating the Output Root
+## Step 4: Validating the Output Root
 After running the above command, the FPVM should output whether the final output root matches the claimed output root.
 - Success: If the output root matches, the claim is valid.
 - Failure: If it doesn't match, there may be a fault in the state transition.